mralamdari/Machine_Learning_Projects/X&O_With_MLP/README.md

 #  Hello  guys
 In this project you will learn how to create one of the simplest neural networks called Adaline.

-This project will detect the patterns on the board, this patterns consists of: X and O.
+This application will detect the patterns on the board, this patterns consists of: X and O.

 Create Every kind of X or O on the board, like the pictures below;